petems/petems-swap_file/README.markdown

   add_mount => false,
 }
 ```
-To use fallocate for swap file creation instead of dd do this. <aside class="notice"> This will fail on XFS partitions. </aside>
+To use fallocate for swap file creation instead of dd do this. _This will fail on XFS partitions._

 ```puppet
 swap_file::files { 'tmp file swap':